Infrared Spectral Gap in a Gluonic Dark Sector and the Galactic Acceleration Scale: DM Mass Profiles, Rotation Curves, and Accelerations

 \section{DM Mass Profiles, Rotation Curves, and Accelerations}

 In this section, we examine the main properties of the corresponding DM halo structure, including the mass profile, circular velocity, and radial acceleration.
-For clarity, we first restrict attention to a purely spherically symmetric configuration dominated by the ground state.
-Within the AdS-Bose-Einstein condensate framework described above, the DM density profile associated with the ground state of the gluonic condensate is given by Eq. \eqref{rhoDM}, or equivalently by:
+For clarity, we first restrict attention to a purely spherically symmetric configuration dominated by the ground state \eqref{ground}.
+Within the AdS-Bose-Einstein condensate framework described above, the associated DM density profile is taken to be:

-We then illustrate the phenomenological implications of the model using a representative dwarf-galaxy halo and investigate how including the first radial excitation modifies the resulting profiles.
-The effective AdS curvature parameter is chosen so as to produce a core radius consistent with observationally inferred values for dwarf galaxies.